RaspberryPI – Commands cheat sheet

 mv currentfilename desiredfilename

-This command is actually a file move (mv = move).
-Since you can also specify a new name when moving files, this command is also perfect for renaming files.
+This command is actually a file move (mv=move).
+However, since you can also specify a new name for a file move, this command is also perfect for renaming files.

 Download file

-This command allows you to download files to the current directory.
+This command allows to download files to the current directory.

-For this, only the link to the file you want to download behind "wget" must be specified.
+You just have to enter the link to the file you want to download after "wget".

 unzip -P PASSWORD 'zipFile.zip'

-This command unpacks the password-protected file "zipFile.zip" with the password "PASSWORD" in the current directory.
-If you want to know what Zip files are, I described this in this article:
+This command unpacks the password protected file "zipFile.zip" with the password "PASSWORD" into the current directory.
+If you want to know what zip files are, I have described this in this article:

 unrar e -p PASSWORD 'rarFile.rar'

-This command unpacks the password-protected file "rarFile.zip" with the password "PASSWORD" into the current directory.
-If you want to know what Rar files are, I described this in this article:
+This command unpacks the password protected file "rarFile.zip" with the password "PASSWORD" into the current directory.
+If you want to know what rar files are, I have described this in this article:

-This command unpacks the "zipFile.zip" file into the directory specified with DESTINATION.
+This command unpacks the file "zipFile.zip" into the directory specified with ZIELORDNER.

 Pack folder into zip file

-This command not only deletes files, it also overwrites the space of the deleted file.
-As a result, the deleted files cannot be recovered even by forensic means.
+This command not only deletes files, it also overwrites the memory area of the deleted file.
+As a result, the files deleted in this way cannot be recovered even by forensic means.
 The command works with the Gutmann method.

 Update program packages